CBD and Tryptophan: Stress Reserve for Social Anxiety?

 Tryptophan supplementation is easy and you can get it here.

-It's best without other food (or at least protein for that matter).
+It's best without other food (or at least protein specifically).

 The studies above showed a peak increase of 4-5 hours after consumption.